TusharVaishnaw/TusharVaishnaw/README.md

 ## 💬 About Me

-Hi, I’m Tushar Vaishnaw — a full-stack developer building modular MERN applications and practical web tools.
+A full-stack developer building modular MERN applications and practical web tools.
 I enjoy tackling real-world problems from inception to deployment, shipping production-ready features, and continuously improving my skills in cloud basics and advanced React patterns.

 ---